Night Flight (1933 film)

 Night Flight (also known as Dark to Dawn) is a 1933 American pre-Code aviation drama film produced by David O. Selznick, distributed by Metro-Goldwyn-Mayer, directed by Clarence Brown and starring John Barrymore, Lionel Barrymore, Clark Gable, Helen Hayes, Robert Montgomery and Myrna Loy.

 The picture is based on the 1931 novel of the same name, which won the Prix Femina the same year, by French writer and pioneering aviator Antoine de Saint-Exupéry.
 Based on Saint-Exupéry's personal experiences while flying on South American mail routes, Night Flight recreates a 24-hour period of the operations of a fictional airline based on Aéropostale, Trans-Andean European Air Mail.

-In 1942, Night Flight was withdrawn from circulation as a result of a dispute between MGM and Saint Exupéry.
-Its public re-release had to wait until 2011, when legal obstacles were overcome.
+In 1942, Night Flight was withdrawn from circulation as a result of a legal dispute between MGM and Saint Exupéry.
+The film was unavailable for 69 years and could not be seen until 2011, when the legal obstacles were finally settled.

 Plot

 In South America, the daunting mountains and dangerous weather have hampered the operations of Trans-Andean European Air Mail, a 1930s-era airline.
 Charged with delivering a serum to stem an outbreak of infantile paralysis in Rio de Janeiro, Auguste Pellerin (Robert Montgomery) conquers his fears, but is reprimanded by the airline's stern director, A. Rivière (John Barrymore) for coming in late.

 Determined to make the night flight program work, Rivière sends pilot Jules Fabian (Clark Gable) and his wireless operator on another dangerous flight.
 The pair are caught in a torrential rain storm and when Madame Fabian (Helen Hayes) comes to the headquarters, she realizes that her husband is overdue.
 The two airmen, flying blind over the ocean, run out of fuel and choose to jump, but drown.

 Rivière refuses to quit and orders a Brazilian pilot (William Gargan) to take the mail to Rio, but the pilot's wife (Myrna Loy) pleads with him not to go.
 Despite the dangers, the night mail is delivered on time.
 The pilot despairs that his flight only meant that someone in Paris can get a postcard on Tuesday instead of Thursday, but its real value is proven when the serum is also delivered and a child is saved.
 The mother weeps for joy at her child's bedside, and the scene dissolves to two parachutes floating on the ocean.
 A ghostly plane appears with Fabian, smiling, at the controls.
 He soars up into the sky, followed by a host of phantom biplanes; the following words appear on screen: "And such is human courage...that men died...so others might live...and so, at last, man's empire might reach triumphant to the sky!"